NLepianka/technical/README.md

 The repository includes, as three separate files, a critical introduction, the text of <em>Little Wars</em>, and a streamlined ruleset.

+# ENGL203 Character Creation Guidelines

+This slideshow describes the process of character creation for the Savage Worlds tabletop system.
+This slideshow was created for use by a classroom of undergraduate students engaging with a tabletop gaming project for the purpose of exploring narrative construction and intent.

 # Supervised LDA

 The R scripts and comments associated with the supervised Latent Dirichlet Allocation (sLDA) process for modeling topics found in textual documents.